RinudsIoTJam/slackbot/README.md

 ```
 source slackbot/bin/activate
-SLACK_BOT_TOKEN='xXxXxXxXxX' python app.py
+SLACKBOT_TOKEN='xXxXxXxXxX' python app.py
 ```

+Instead of passing the token as environment variable you can also create a file `local_settings.py` in the repository top directory with the content `SLACKBOT_TOKEN='xXxXxXxXxX'`.

-Get the SLACK_BOT_TOKEN from the field 'bot user oauth access token' in the Development Workspace. (see mentioned URL above)
+Get the SLACKBOT_TOKEN from the field 'bot user oauth access token' in the Development Workspace. (see mentioned URL above)